-Screen Time also has baffling upcharges for location tracking and web filters, both of which come standard with other parental-control apps.
-(You get both features in the 14-day premium trial.)
+Screen Time also has baffling upcharges for location tracking and web filters, both of which are arguably essentials and come standard with other parental-control apps.
+(You can get both features in the 14-day Screen Time premium trial.)

 Read our full Screen Time review.

-Still, the yearly plan is not worth paying for unless you get it bundled with ESET Smart Security Premium.
-That's because Kaspersky Safe Kids does more than ESET at half the price.
+Still, the $30 yearly plan is not worth shelling out for unless you get it bundled with ESET Smart Security Premium.
+That's because Kaspersky Safe Kids does more than ESET Parental Control for Android on four times as many platforms and at half the price.

 Read our full ESET Parental Control for Android review.